Understanding AES Encryption Modes: AES-GCM, AES-CBC, AES-CTR

 Introduction

-When it comes to encryption, the Advanced Encryption Standard (AES) offers several modes of operation that cater to different security needs.
-Among these modes, AES-GCM (Galois/Counter Mode), AES-CBC (Cipher Block Chaining), and AES-CTR (Counter Mode) stand out.
-This article delves into the differences between these modes, their performance, key sizes, resource usage, and when to use each one.
+In the realm of encryption, the Advanced Encryption Standard (AES) is a cornerstone of modern cryptography.
+AES offers multiple modes of operation, each tailored to specific security and performance needs.
+Among the most widely used modes are AES-GCM (Galois/Counter Mode), AES-CBC (Cipher Block Chaining), and AES-CTR (Counter Mode).
+This blog post explores these modes in detail, highlighting their differences, performance characteristics, key sizes, resource usage, and ideal use cases.

 AES Encryption